8lackseif/GOtWebo2/README.md

 [File here](https://www.animenewsnetwork.com/news/atom.xml)

 <h3 id="emotes">Emotes</h3>

-The bot will send an image related to the text, try it yourself
+The bot will send an image related to the text, try it yourself with /image <text>.

 * yes
 * no
 * pray